USGS-R/smwrQW/README.md

 We want to encourage a warm, welcoming, and safe environment for contributing to this project.
 See the [code of conduct](https://github.com/USGS-R/smwrQW/blob/master/CONDUCT.md) for more information.

 ## Package Installation
 To install the `smwrQW` package, first install the "remotes" package.
-Then, using the remotes package, install "smwrData", "smwrBase", and finally "smwrGraphs":
+Then, using the remotes package, install "smwrData", "smwrBase", "smwrGraphs", and "smwrStats":

 ```r
 remotes::install_github("USGS-R/smwrData")